shanpengli/FastJM/README.md

 res2

-# Run the package using a toy example using data frames
+# Run the package using a toy example with data frames

 ## This package depends on R (>=3.5.0)